 I already mentioned using whole, home-canned beans to build a frugal meal and make your food (and money) stretch.
 Just as frugal (and tasty!) are homemade refried beans!
 Use them in homemade tortillas to make bean burritos or simply top with some cheese and veggies or a little ground beef if you’ve got some to make a frugal but filling meal in a bowl.

 This is another easy meal to put together and I love this one because you can make it in advance and freeze them, which makes them great to grab and go on busy days.
 Or, instead of breakfast burritos, make these Freezer Breakfast Sandwiches with homemade Buttermilk Biscuits instead!

-Use up your old stale bread (or make your own Homemade Bread) to make this make-ahead French toast casserole.
+Use up your old stale bread (or make your own Homemade Bread or Homemade Gluten Free Bread) to make this make-ahead French toast casserole.
 Serve alone with some fruit, syrup or jam on top or serve with homemade sausage patties.